 Its founder Louis Chevrolet, a racecar driver, lived by the motto, “Never give up.”
-With that in mind, this is a distinctly American automaker, and you may wonder if the company continues to make American made vehicles.
+With that in mind, this is a distinctly American automaker, and you may wonder if the company continues to make American-made vehicles.

 If you’d like to learn more in-depth about Chevys and where they’re made, keep reading.
-We will have a look at all the places where they make them and what to know about it.
+We will have a look at all the places where they make them and what to know about them.
 Along with that, we will look at the models most commonly made in the United States.

 Chevy’s American Roots Are Complicated

 While none of those businesses relate directly to Chevy cars or trucks, it operates as more of a partnership or venture.
-To count as American made and carry the “Made in USA” label, over 50 percent of the vehicle must have been produced in the United States and Canada.
+To count as American-made and carry the “Made in USA” label, over 50 percent of the vehicle must have been produced in the United States and Canada.